peterkos/peterkos.github.io/content/projects/inactive/PocketBread.md

 +++
 title = "PocketBread"
-description = "Organize your music catalog." weight = 1
+description = "A small, clean iOS budgeting app.
+Built the foundation, and then skipped to work on Cabinette (see above)." weight = 1

 [extra]